MukundChandra/To-To-Do/README.md

 ---
 ### 4. Notes To Self

-May 5th, 2018
+May 18th, 2018
 1. Finished the End Sem Exams
-2. Started learning C# seriously
+2. <del>Started learning seriously</del>

+June 11th, 2018
+1. Made a test module for opening multiple files in Python.